RobertFlexx/ObeliskOS/README.md

 **Please go to docs directory and see scaffolds, and roadmaps.
 Contributions needed, and welcomed always!**

-Obelisk is a standalone Unix-like OS focused on a practical minimal base system that is CLI-first and desktop-capable.
+Obelisk is a standalone Unix-like OS focused on a practical minimal base system that is CLI-first and desktop-capable. (in the future, desktop support in works)

 > Repo: [https://github.com/RobertFlexx/ObeliskOS](https://github.com/RobertFlexx/ObeliskOS)